 “Shit.
 The cops found the car.”

 We got our clothes on in a hurry.
 Floyd wasn’t about to give up my Speedo, so I didn’t complain.
 I guess sex trumps fear of cops.
 We sneaked back to the car, keeping behind bushes and trees.
-Once near, we saw a police cruiser parked behind the car, with the officer inspecting the Charger.
+Once near, we saw a police cruiser parked behind the Charger, with the officer inspecting the back seat.
 He obviously saw the moonshine.
 Floyd was furiously trying to figure what to do.

 “We gotta git him away from the car, so we can make a break fer it.
 Where’s the keys, Wayne?”